-Lithium has several uses, including in lithium-ion batteries, which accounted for more than half of its consumption worldwide in 2016, and its use for this application continues to grow.
-Other uses include lubricating greases, glass and ceramics, metallurgy, nuclear fusion applications, among others.
+Lithium has several uses, including perhaps its most famous use, in lithium-ion batteries.
+In fact, lithium-ion batteries accounted for more than seventy percent of the global lithium consumption in 2020, and its use for this application continues to grow as the race to power electric vehicles accelerates.
+Other uses for lithium include lubricating greases, glass and ceramics, metallurgy, nuclear fusion applications, among others.
 Additionally, lithium has medical applications in the form of lithium carbonate, which is used in medication for bipolar disorder as a mood stabilizer.

 There are five dominant lithium producing companies in the world.
 Combined, they accounted for more than 70 percent of lithium produced worldwide in 2019.
 The United States-based Albemarle (which acquired Rockwood Lithium in 2015) and the Chilean company Sociedad Quimica y Minera de Chile S.A.
 (SQM) are the two leading lithium producers in the world: Albemarle produced 19 percent of the lithium produced in 2019, while SQM's lithium production accounted for a 17 percent share of the lithium produced worldwide that year.
 However, as the hype and demand for lithium is increasing drastically, more producers are entering the market.

 This text provides general information.
 Statista assumes no